Glue the fall leaves to make a fun art activity.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Draw a simple tree.
-I use the fall books called, TREE and Goodbye Summer, Hello Autumn to help guide me along.
+- Draw a simple tree.
+I use the fall books, TREE and Goodbye Summer, Hello Autumn to help guide my drawing.

 So gather the leaves, and let’s get gluing!